Atrioventricular block (AV block)

 For people with a severe form of AV block, symptoms such as breathlessness and weakness may become a strain.
 This is often exacerbated by a fear of losing consciousness and life-threatening effects.

 The disorder can be life-altering, even with a pacemaker.
-Sufferers have to become accustomed to regular follow-up examinations and must always carry a pacemaker ID card with them.
+People have to become accustomed to regular follow-up examinations and must always carry a pacemaker ID card with them.
 Some people find it upsetting that the device is visible under the skin.
+However, most people gradually become used to it.

 Where can I find more information?

-It is very important for those who require a pacemaker to be provided with sufficient information.
+It is very important for those who require a pacemaker to get advice.
 Doctors can provide detailed advice and guidance for everyday life.
 Information is also available from health insurance providers.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).